Equal Opportunity Tribunal dismisses ex-manager’s complaint against NWRHA

 The EOT – comprising Prowell-Raphael and lay assessor Lenore Harris – had to determine whether the Industrial Relations Act was “relevant” law as provided for in the EOA.

-The EOA is intended to provide remedies for specified discriminatory practices and creates a civil offence of discrimination by victimisation which occurs when a person is treated less favourably for engaging in activities such as bringing proceedings, giving evidence or information, making allegations against an alleged discriminator or doing anything under the EOA or any “’relevant law.”
+The EOA is intended to provide remedies for specified discriminatory practices and creates a civil offense of discrimination by victimization which occurs when a person is treated less favorably for engaging in activities such as bringing proceedings, giving evidence or information, making allegations against an alleged discriminator or doing anything under the EOA or any “relevant law.”

 The EOA defines “relevant law” as any written law dealing with the subject matter of discrimination.